navinlabcode/tnbc-chemo/analysis/cancer_cell_metaprogram.md

 >[!NOTE]
 > ***Caveat of metaprogram analysis***
 >
 >Metaprogram analysis is good at resolving intra-tumoral heterogeneity.
 The **caveat** of metaprogram analysis is that it is less likely to identify any gene set uniformly expressed by all cells in a sample.
 For example, an AR-related gene set is uniformly expressed in a high level in all cancer cells in some patients (i.e., the luminal hormone responsive archetype).
 But the metaprogram analysis does not identify it, which is against a common expectation that metaprogram analysis should identify biologically meaningful gene sets.
-To clarify, these gene sets are actually diverse at the. patient level, representing the **inter**-tumoral heterogeneity, whereas metaprogram analysis is designed to address **intra**-tumoral heerogeneity.
+To clarify, these gene sets are actually diverse at the patient level, representing the **inter**-tumoral heterogeneity, whereas metaprogram analysis is designed to address **intra**-tumoral heerogeneity.
 This is also why we suggest the **archetype analysis** ([link](https://github.com/navinlabcode/tnbc-chemo/blob/main/analysis/archetype.md)) to address **inter**-tumor heterogeneity, making these two sets of analysis complementary to each other to better understand cancer cells.
 >
 >